Azure-Samples/azure-messaging-replication-dotnet/README.md

 ## Azure Messaging Replication Tasks with .NET Core

-This project contains a set of samples that demonstrate how to create Azure Messaging replication tasks using the Azure Functions runtime with .NET Core.
+This project contains a set of samples that demonstrate how to create Azure Messaging replication tasks using the Azure Functions runtime with .NET Core as the exemplary implementation language.
+The guidance equivalently applies to all other Azure SDKs.

+Replication tasks built following this guidance, using the supplied code or your own code, build on generally available capabilities of Azure Functions and are eligible for product support equivalent to any other Azure Function that you build, deploy, and run.

 For using these tasks with Event Hubs, first read the Event Hubs Federation guidance ([Overview](https://docs.microsoft.com/azure/event-hubs/event-hubs-federation-overview), [Functions](https://docs.microsoft.com/azure/event-hubs/event-hubs-federation-replicator-functions),